 A demand generation funnel is a template that prospective customers will follow as they go through the different stages of their journey.
 The purpose of each stage of this funnel is to provide potential buyers with the information and experiences they need to move forward and make a purchase.

-It’s important to adopt the right demand generation strategy to target the right prospective customers, achieve conversion rates for your leads, and generate revenue.
+It’s important to adopt the right demand generation plan to target the right prospective customers, achieve conversion rates for your leads, and generate revenue.

 Demand generation refers to the different activities you engage in to generate interest in the products and services you offer.
 It’s a holistic marketing strategy since you’re working with multiple channels for lead gen and focusing on the entire customer lifecycle.